BurdaForward/composable-rules/README.md

 #### A note on testing

 Since rules are just simple input/output logic, testing them is a breeze.
-At BurdaForward set of hundreds of rules has 100% tests coverage and testing is quick and easy.
+At BurdaForward, a set of hundreds of rules has 100% tests coverage and testing is quick and easy.

 ```javascript